/ seo-tools / Best WordPress SEO Plugins in 2026

 Yoast SEO

-Yoast SEO is the most installed WordPress SEO plugin in the world with over 12 million active installations.
+Yoast SEO is the most installed WordPress SEO plugin in the world.
+Its WordPress.org listing reports 10+ million active installations, far ahead of any rival, with a 4.8 star rating across roughly 27,800 reviews.
 It practically defined the category and remains the default recommendation for beginners.
 The traffic light system (red, orange, green) for content analysis gives writers immediate feedback on readability and keyword usage.
-Yoast handles XML sitemaps, canonical URLs, Open Graph tags, and breadcrumb navigation automatically.
+Yoast handles XML sitemaps, canonical URLs, Open Graph tags, and breadcrumb navigation automatically, and the plugin ships a new release roughly every two weeks.
+The current version is 27.7, tested up to WordPress 7.0.

 The free version covers the fundamentals well enough for most small sites.
-Yoast Premium ($99/year for one site) adds internal linking suggestions, redirect management, and the ability to optimize for multiple focus keywords.
+Yoast SEO Premium is listed at $118.80 per year excluding VAT for one site.
+That single subscription bundles internal linking suggestions, redirect management, optimization for up to five keyphrases per page, AI-generated titles and meta descriptions, a Google Docs add-on seat, and the Local SEO, News SEO, and Video SEO add-ons at no extra cost.
 The premium tier also removes ads from the dashboard.

 Pros: Massive community, reliable updates, excellent documentation, beginner-friendly traffic light system.
 Cons: Can feel bloated on larger sites, the content analysis is sometimes overly prescriptive, and some advanced features require premium.